13 Amazing Things To Do In Zermatt, Switzerland (That Aren’t Skiing)

 One of the top things to do in Zermatt all year round

 If you don’t fancy going all the way up then you can just go to the first or second stop in the cable car.
 As we were riding the Gornergrat Railway later on in the day we opted to just visit the first stop.
-This cost £16 each return.
+This costs £16 each return.

 8. Enjoy the 5 Lakes Walk – One of the top things to do in Zermatt in the summer